|The Meaning of

 - receiving what we don't deserve (salvation, life, eternal bliss with

-University of Virginia.
+University.
 One reason I assembled the above treatise is in response

 to his book The Righteous Mind.
 In it he does the very same thing